 AFMA’s implementation of the ecological component of ecologically sustainable development is based on ecosystem elements relating to:

-To support and implement an ecologically sustainable development approach in its fisheries, we draw upon ecological risk assessments for each Commonwealth fishery.
+To support and implement an ecologically sustainable development approach in our fisheries, AFMA draws upon ecological risk assessments for each Commonwealth fishery.
 Ecological risk assessments involve a number of methods, including comprehensive qualitative and quantitative analyses.
-This approach screens out low risk activities and focuses on higher potential risks within Commonwealth fisheries.
+This approach screens out low risk activities, focusing on higher potential risks within Commonwealth fisheries.

 The results of these risk assessments for each fishery are consolidated into a priority list upon which an ecological risk management strategy is focused.
 A detailed ecological risk management strategy for each AFMA-managed fishery has been prepared, clearly identifying how each species or group of species will be managed.